ucdavis/hpccf-docs/docs/admin/cobbler.md

     **Pay attention to the output from the scripts.** Some of it is large amounts of spew from cobbler, but the rest could have critical information.

-    Configure the BMC first:
+    Configure the BMC first.

     `./cobbler-add-from-netbox.sh "$HOSTNAME" bmc`

-    Then main Ethernet iface:
+    Then the main Ethernet iface.

     If this is a host with a 25G Mellanox Ethernet card that we have not been able to PXE boot from, you need to add: **-I InstallationEthDeviceFromNetbox**